nitin100994/tarteq-dsa-beastmode/00_Pre_Requisites_Or_Fundamentals/05_backend.md

 **Before You Learn DSA: A Whisper from Me to You**

-Whatever you’ve read until now — it’s like soft rain before monsoon. ☁️ You don’t need to memorize anything.
+Whatever you’ve read until now — it’s like soft rain before monsoon.
+☁️ You don’t need to memorize anything.
 You don’t need to rush.
 Just read, feel, and let it soak in.
 These aren’t formulas — they’re instincts of how the web moves, just like a relationship.

 Up till now, Arya, we’ve mostly explored technical words, programming concepts, and tools — the things you use to build, just like recipes in a kitchen.

 But now, we’re going one layer deeper.
 We’re shifting focus inward — toward how computers themselves think, store, and manage love (data).

-You can write all the code in the world, but if you don’t understand how memory works, how a processor behaves, or how it keeps track of your whispers (function calls), you’re just floating.
+You can write all the code in the world, but if you don’t understand **how memory works**, **how a processor behaves**, or **how it keeps track of your whispers** (_function calls_), you’re just floating.

-So let’s anchor you.
-Let’s talk about:
+**So let’s anchor you.
+Let’s talk about:**

-How computers think (Stack vs Heap)
+**How computers think (Stack vs Heap)
 How they focus (Call Stack)
-How they create space for new love (Garbage Collection)
+How they create space for new love (Garbage Collection)**

 This is the soul of computation.
-And it’s what makes the upcoming journey into Data Structures & Algorithms feel like music, not math.
+And it’s what makes the upcoming journey into **Data Structures & Algorithms** feel like music, not math.
 Ready to enter the mind of the machine?
-Coming up next: Stack vs Heap, Call Stack, Execution Context, Garbage Collection With clarity and care, Nitin
+**Coming up next**: Stack vs Heap, Call Stack, Execution Context, Garbage Collection With clarity and care, Nitin